corda/corda/docs/source/api-vault-query.rst

    is a separate SQL query on the underlying database, and it is entirely conceivable that state modifications are taking place in between and/or in parallel to paging requests.
 When using pagination, always check the value of the ``totalStatesAvailable`` (from the ``Vault.Page`` result) and adjust further paging requests appropriately.
+3. In case ``TrackBy`` is used the filters are applied to the initial query and subsequent updates will reflect the diffs between such filtered queries.
+Note that this means that if a ``trackBy`` queries UNCONSUMED states the returned snapshot will only contain UNCONSUMED states, however updates will contain both consumed and unconsumed states related to the change in case a previously UNCONSUMED state got consumed.

 Other use case scenarios
 ------------------------